RonenNess/Shaku/README.md

 - Added `minimize` flag to all `toDict` methods.
 - Fixed bug in Color `fromDict` turning alpha value of 0 to 1.

+## 1.5.9 [WIP]

+- Added transformation utility class to help implement scene hierarchy and ECS frameworks using Shaku.

 # License

 *Shaku* is licensed under the permissive MIT license, so you can use it for any purpose (including commercially) and it should be compatible with most common licenses.